 Examination of urine culture and sensitivity:

-In order to guard the urine sample from possible infection, the patient is first asked to wash the genital area then the midstream urine is collected during a clean container.
+To guard the urine sample from possible infection, the patient is first asked to wash the genital area then the midstream urine is collected in a clean container.
 There also are other methods of collecting specimens for urine culture like suprapubic aspiration, catheter specimen urine, bag specimen, etc.

 Examination of urine culture and sensitivity gives complete information about the sort of bacteria liable for the infection and effective medication for its treatment.